RevolverSnake412/sneku_snek/README.md

 Make sure to replace `yourclusterlink` with your actual MongoDB connection string.

-## Deployment
+## Deploying

 To deploy the project, first install dependencies.

-- Install dependencies:
+- Install dependencies on the server-side (/) and the client-side (/client) using the command:

   ```bash
   npm install
   ```

-And you need to ensure that both the client and server sides are running simultaneously on ports 3000 and 5000, respectively.
+You need to ensure that both the client and server sides are running simultaneously on ports 3000 and 5000, respectively.

 - Start the server: